truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 think is closer to the truth?

 GLAUCON: I think the life of a just person is more proﬁtable.

-(a) SOCRATES: Did you hear all the good things Thrasymachus attributed (348a) moment ago to the unjust man?
+SOCRATES: Did you hear all the good things Thrasymachus attributed a moment ago to the unjust man?

 GLAUCON: I did, but I am not persuaded.

-SOCRATES: Then do you want us to persuade him, if we can ﬁnd a way, that what he says is not true?
+(348a) SOCRATES: Then do you want us to persuade him, if we can ﬁnd a way, that what he says is not true?

 GLAUCON: Of course I do.